adambard/learnxinyminutes-docs/csharp.html.markdown

             Gitane // 43
         }
         // We defined this type inside a Bicycle class, so it is a nested type
-        // Code outside of this class should reference this type as Bicycle.Brand
+        // Code outside of this class should reference this type as Bicycle.BikeBrand

         public BikeBrand Brand; // After declaring an enum type, we can declare the field of this type